tomasherceg/dotvvm-docs/Controls/bootstrap4/TextBoxFormGroup/sample4/sample.md

 ## Sample 4: Text Box Form Group - Type and ValueType

-The `Type` property is used to change the mode of the text field.
+The `TextBoxType` property is used to change the mode of the text field.
 Possible values are:

 + `Normal`
 + `Password`